|Andreas Bauer Kanabas as Méphisto and Osmin|

 |Bass-barihunk Jérémie Brocard|

 He also returns to the Deutsche Oper Berlin in 2019 as King Heinrich in Wagner's Lohengrin, the role of his debuts at both the Vienna Staatsoper and the New National Theatre in Tokyo.
 Berlin sees him again in 2020, as Zaccaria in Verdi's Nabucco.
+He will also perform Sarastro in Mozart's The Magic Flute at Covent Garden.

 He recently add "Kanabas" to his name after singing professionally as Andreas Bauer his entire career.
 He made the change to honor his Bohemian ancestors on my mother’s side of the family, who experienced the perils of Nationalism despite living peacefully in a multi-cultural area.
 They were supporters of theatre and the arts in Ceska Lipa and Prague, and later in Weimar and Erfurt, Germany and had a profound impact on the singer.
 Two of his most roles in his repertoire are Vodnik in Czech and Bluebeard in Hungarian.